 What You Need to Know to Get Started

 Working as an accountant involves dedication and responsibility, analytic skills and leadership, accuracy and a flair for business.
-It takes time and effort to master these skills and to meet the requirements of the profession, especially if your goal is to become a Certified Public Accountant (CPA).
+It takes time and effort to master these skills and to meet the requirements of the profession.
+This is true regardless of your career goals, whether they involve becoming an accounts receivable or accounts payable specialist or simply an accounting clerk.
+However, this is especially true if your goal is to become a senior accountant or Certified Public Accountant (CPA).

 While it is sufficient to hold a four-year degree in accounting to work as an accountant, you will need to earn 150 credits to become a CPA, usually translated into five years of study that can include a higher degree.

-You will have to pass all four sections of the notoriously difficult CPA examination, as well as to acquire one or two years of accounting experience.
+As part of your quest for decent New Hampshire accounting jobs, you’ll have to pass all four sections of the notoriously difficult CPA examination.
+Furthermore, you’ll need to acquire one or two years of accounting experience.
 Moreover, you might need to complete an ethics course before applying for a license, depending on your state’s legislation.

 Becoming a CPA involves additional effort, but comes with benefits impossible to ignore – from employment opportunities to higher pay levels.